screenpages/amazon-payments-magento-plugin/README.md

-## Quick Start - Amazon Payments plugin for the Magento
+## Quick Start - Pay with Amazon for Magento

 [View the more detailed User Guide here.](https://github.com/paywithamazon/amazon-payments-magento-plugin/raw/gh-pages/resources/Pay%20with%20Amazon%20for%20Magento%20User%20Guide.pdf)